peterzieba/5Vpld/PROGRAMMING.md

 * Finally, it is worth pointing out that the JTAG pins on these devices can be repurposed for user I/O in a design.
 However, if one does this, the devices will no longer be reprogrammable via JTAG.
 One then requires a universal device programmer (and requisite adapters) to blank the device.
 Some information is out there concerning a trick of applying 12V Vpp to the OE1 pin in order to unlock the device, and some unofficial documentation exists for this.

-## Other Atmel CPLD Parts (ATF750, ATF1500)
+## Other Atmel CPLD Parts (ATF750C, ATF1500, ATF2500C)
 * These parts do not support JTAG and are a bit more expensive, so they haven't been tried.
 You'll need an EPROM programmer that supports these.
 * In theory the ATF1500 fitter should work fine under Wine and so if fed with a netlist it should work.
 This means either CUPL.EXE or in theory Yosys with the right techmap could work.
-* I believe CUPL should be able to generate a .JED directly for the ATF750 without a fitter.
+* I believe CUPL should be able to generate a .JED directly for the ATF750C and ATF2500C without a fitter.
+  * The ATF750C is recently supported in the <a href="https://github.com/ole00/afterburner/">Afterburner</a> project.
+  * The programming algorithm for the ATF2500C remains elusive, however, it might actually end up being similar to the ATF750C in one were to speculate.

 ## Altera EPM3X and EPM7X parts
 I believe these parts are no longer produced, or possibly NRND, at least as far are true 5V devices are concerned (and not merely 5V tolerant), so I would recommend moving toward the ATF150x parts.
 However, since a large number of people seem to really like these parts and seek them out on used markets I will say this: